ACCESS-NRI/ILAMB-workflow/docs/source/ilamb_note.md

     └── r9i1p1f1 -> /g/data/fs38/publications/CMIP6/CMIP/CSIRO/ACCESS-ESM1-5/historical/r9i1p1f1
 ```

-These different models have a lot of subdirectories, which are important to keep in mind when defining the `source` parameter in your `ilamb` `.cfg` file.
-Note that the `ilamb` files will end with `*.nc*.
+These different models have a lot of subdirectories, which are important to keep in mind when defining the `source` parameter in your ILAMB config file.
+Note that the ILAMB files will end with `*.nc*.
 For example, one of the *rsus* files for run `r10i1p1f1` can be found (and used for `.cfg` under
 ```
 source = /g/data/fs38/publications/CMIP6/CMIP/CSIRO/ACCESS-ESM1-5/historical/r1i1p1f1/Amon/rsus/gn/files/d20191115/rsus_Amon_ACCESS-ESM1-5_historical_r1i1p1f1_gn_185001-201412.nc
 ```